-Today – in the feast of St. Stephen- the Christian especially to those who wear name Stephen is confirmed and is strengthened by his witness of faith.
-This confirmation is really a supplement for all Christian to have the courage to testify faith.
+Today – in the feast of St. Stephen- the Christian especially those who wear the name Stephen are confirmed and strengthened by his witness of faith.
+This confirmation is really a supplement for all Christians to have the courage to testify faith.
 Now the faith of Christian is really examined by many ideologies.
-It stands up in the middle of ideologies which are so lure to be followed.
+It stands up in the middle of ideologies that are so lured to be followed.
 This is the chance for the Christian to bear the witness of the faith as Stephen did in front of the Sanhedrin.

 The witness of the faith is a price and a consequence of being Christian; of being Jesus’ follower.
 It had been said by Jesus when he sent the twelve apostles: “On my account, you will be brought before governors and kings as witnesses to them and to the Gentiles”

 Now the kings are ideologies that refuse God.
 Why the ideologies are said as the king?
 These ideologies have seated in the heart of many people and have become a ruler like the king in their life.
 The ideologies really permeate and conduct the life of many people.
 Therefore the ideologies laugh at and despise the Christian faith.
 This is a great challenge for Christians to bear witness of faith.